 where $v^\mu = \frac{d x^\mu}{d\tau}$ and $v^\mu v_\mu = -c^2$ was used to find the result above.
 This allows for the solution of the proper Hamiltonian $H$ to be found,

 In the quantum theory, the proper Hamiltonian density operator would also be zero.

 A similar problem occurs with the Wheeler-DeWitt equation, except the zero Hamiltonian is interpretted as a constraint \cite{DeWitt:1967yk,Isham:1992ms}.
 With relativistic Koopman-von Neumann mechanics, the proper Hamiltonian would be zero, which leads to a zero Liouville operator for time evolution of phase space.
-This may suggest that the problem of time is independent of quantum theory, but rather is a problem with some Hamiltonian systems for relativistic theories.
-To avoid this problem and keep the manifest Lorentz invariance, De Donder-Weyl mechanics is pursued next, rather than a proper Hamiltonian formulation.
+This suggests that the problem of time is independent of quantum theory, but rather is a problem with some Hamiltonian systems for relativistic theories.
+To avoid this problem and keep the manifest Lorentz invariance, De Donder-Weyl theory is pursued next, rather than a proper Hamiltonian formulation.